 Some versions of the Park Map will include the names of the neighboring cities and all include the significant highways bordering the the park.
 Getting your bearings for where there are more resources (hotels, grocery, etc.) also gives us perspective for our planning and the next phase of the search.

 Whether you are looking for a hotel or campground, bring up the park on Google Maps and search the nearby accommodations.
 Be sure to move the map around and “search this area” as Google Maps will naturally focus on the part of the park border with the most development.
 If this isn’t what you’re looking for or you are doing some last minute planning, searching the less populated areas may provide more undiscovered options.
-Sometimes a great option just shows up as a little dot because Google Maps prioritizes the hotels from which they can pull a rate.
-If click on a smaller town, lake, or other marker, you may also see vacation rentals that are listed with Google Maps (they are usually pink).
+Be sure to search the areas around the park’s gates – these can be found under each park’s website, Plan Your Visit, and Maps.

 AllTrails is my preferred hiking trail app.
 I think to pull up the entire park, select the map layout and take in how the trail system lays out.
 In some parks, it is fairly balanced and in others there are large areas (around mountain peaks, etc.) where trails are more rare.

 Next, I choose the parameters I prefer.
 For our family, I choose the following parameters:

 - Easy or Moderate difficulty level